please dont rip this site

 1. How do you deal with health insurance?
 Just pay a lot?
 Have a spouse with another job where insurance is available?

 It used to.
-Then I put my foot down and got smarter by learning how to say 'later' rather than 'yes' to some client requests.5.
-What specifically does a consultant need to have around besides a computer, a scope, some hand tools, a compiler, an Eprom burner and an ICE?
+Then I put my foot down and got smarter by learning how to say 'later' rather than 'yes' to some client requests.

 I feel I make more doing consulting than I would as a salaried employee.